-The Spark tools can also be used to create teacher-made videos, eBooks, exercises, vocabulary sets, and worksheets.
-Additional gaming tools include Hangman, Millionaire, Fish Diet, Numberlandia, and Writing Bee which teachers can personalize for their content.
-A collaborative feature includes the ability to connect with schools around the globe by selecting existing projects or by creating a new one, but it seemed to be limited in opportunities at the time of this review.Continue reading Show less
+The Spark tools can also be used to create teacher-made videos, ebooks, exercises, vocabulary sets, and worksheets.
+Additional gaming tools include Hangman, Millionaire, Fish Diet, Numberlandia, and Writing Bee, which teachers can personalize for their content.
+A collaborative feature includes the ability to connect with schools around the globe by selecting existing projects or by creating a new one, but this seemed to be limited in opportunities at the time of this review.Continue reading Show less

-Teachers can assign their own Sparks to students or resources from the Resource Bank.
-A teacher dashboard displays student progress from the assigned exercises.
-The Collaborate feature lets teachers request to work with a partner class; students from both classes can create Sparks and meet via a video conference.
+Teachers can assign their own Sparks to students or assign resources from the Resource Bank.
+A teacher dashboard displays student progress on the assigned exercises.
+The Collaborate feature lets teachers request to work with a partner class; students from both classes can create Sparks and meet via a videoconference.

 When teachers create their own Spark, Genius Plaza needs to approve it first, which may be a downside if teachers want to use the material immediately.
 In fact, all material that's in the resources section has been approved prior to publishing, including student work.

 Genius Plaza can be difficult to use initially and takes time to navigate and understand, especially if teachers want to create their own materials.
-FAQs and help files are available but aren't easy to follow -- especially when creating Sparks from scratch -- which can be frustrating.
+A FAQ and help files are available but aren't easy to follow -- especially when creating Sparks from scratch -- which can be frustrating.